-When inspected the property was occupied, furnished and all floors were covered.

-Generally the subjects were found to be in fair condition having regard to the age and style of construction.
+When inspected, the property was unoccupied, although furnished and all floors were covered.
+Generally, the subjects are found to be in fair condition having regard to age and style of construction.
 No obvious significant defects which would affect value or security were in evidence.